Shehab-Alaa/TMDB_MVVM_Java/README.md

 # TMDB_MVVM_Java (Clean_Architecture)
-A movie guide app that helps you to discover different types of movies categories in the TMDB API , movie details , movie trailers , movie reviews and adding movies to you watchlist.
+A movie guide app that helps you to discover different types of movies categories in the TMDB API , movie details , movie trailers , movie reviews and adding movies to your watchlist.
 Implementing MVVM architecture using Dagger2, Retrofit, RxJava2, LiveData, RoomDatabase, DataBinding and Navigation Component.
 Applying Clean Code using OOP , SOLID Priciples , Helper Classes and Repository Pattern.